top of page

 • Trust accounts and legal privilege can reduce transparency

-Being involved in a transaction that is later linked to crime doesn’t mean a lawyer was complicit — especially if the red flags weren’t visible at the time.
+Back to money and compliance ... a transaction that is later linked to crime doesn’t mean that the solicitor (in this example) was complicit, especially if the red flags weren’t visible at the time.

 Reframing the Role in AML Compliance: From Risk to Responsibility